envi/olesia-khomchyn.github.io/docs/Locations.md

 # Locations

-## Get the list of locations
+## Get the list of Locations

 ### <span style="color: #F05D30">Path</span>
 GET /odata/Locations

 ### <span style="color: #F05D30">Description</span>
-Returns the paged list of the existing locations within a logged organization.
+Returns the paged list of the existing Locations within a logged organization.
 You can filter the results by the strict match using the ```$filter``` parameter–entity eq ‘string’.
 Or filter the results by the partial match using ```$filter```=contains parameter–contains(entity, ‘string’).

 !!! note